 Our ankles carry all the weight of our body as we stand, walk and run.
 Yet they are only supported by the flexible ligaments of the ankle itself.
 Therefore, it takes very little to actually injure the ankle.
 Even a slight trip, if your foot lands wrongly, can result in a sprained ankle.
 Even walking on an uneven surface, causing your foot to flex unnaturally can cause this injury.

 Accident Claims UK can help you to get the compensation you are entitled to if you have suffered an accident that has caused a sprained ankle injury.
-Call us at the number at the top or bottom of this page to learn how we can help you.
+Call us at the number at the top or bottom of this page to learn how we can help you and answer any questions you have around sprained ankle accident compensation claims.

 What Should You Do If You Suffer A Sprained Ankle?